30 Sustainable Fashion Brands You Should Be Shopping in 2021

 Every piece of jewelry from this female-owned business features ethical gems and precious metals.
 That means the earrings won’t turn your earlobes green, and the opals, rubies and pearls are sourced with a clean conscience.
 If you have yet to add a gold coin bauble or baroque pearl to your collection, now’s the time.

 If you don’t know about Reformation and its sustainable initiatives, well, what rock have you been living under?
 A go-to for everyday blouses and bridesmaids dresses alike, the whole brand was built on the notion that sustainability in fashion begins with the fibers and that leftover fabric can definitely be used again and again.
 Yep, they focus on the nitty-gritty (even going so far as releasing a Sustainability Report Card each year) to make sure that slinky linen dress looks great on you and looks great for the future of our planet.
-P.S.
-Don’t sleep on Ref Jeans, a collection of denim and T-shirts that you won’t want to take off.
-Ever.
+Ref’s latest eco-friendly launch is FibreTrace denim, which tracks the brand’s beloved jeans from the original cotton plants (grown on the world’s first carbon positive farm in Australia) through the weaving and dying processes all the way to your front door so you know exactly what went into taking them from “farm to butt” as the brand puts it.

 5. Frank & Oak